Stade de la Beaujoire

 The Stade de la Beaujoire – Louis Fonteneau, mostly known as Stade de la Beaujoire ([stad də la boʒwaʁ]), is a stadium in Nantes, France.
-It is the home of French football club FC Nantes.
+It is the home of French football club FC Nantes, known as the canaries.

+The stadium was built in a hexagon shape for football use.
+The construction was purposely finished in 1984 for use in the European Football Championship, then was renovated for the Football World Cup in 1998.
+The Beaujoire stadium has also hosted international rugby union matches, such as the group stages of both Rugby World Cups in France during 2007 and 2023.
+Then, it also hosted men's and women's football games in 2024 Paris Olympics in France.
+As well as sports, the venue also hosts music concerts.

+History

+The current stadium is in use for FC Nantes football team, it was built as a second stadium in the city of Nantes replacing the Marcel-Saupin stadium as the team's home ground.
+The club's owners chose Berdje Agopyan as the architect of their new stadium, he was also responsible for the design of Parc des Princes stadium in Paris in the 1970s.
+The project took almost 3 years to complete from the city council's approval in June 1982.

 The stadium opened for the first time on 8 May 1984, for a friendly game between FC Nantes and Romania in front of 30,000 fans.
-It was named after Louis Fonteneau, who was president of FC Nantes between 1969–1986.
-It was renovated in 1998, for the 1998 FIFA World Cup.
-While its original capacity was 52,923, in 1998 it was converted to an all-seater stadium and its current capacity is 38,128.
+It was named after Louis Fonteneau, who was president of FC Nantes between 1969 and 1986.
+It was renovated in 1998 for the 1998 FIFA World Cup.
+While its original capacity was 52,923, in 1998 it was converted to an all-seater stadium and its current capacity is 35,322.
 Highest attendance was 51,359 for France-Belgium match in 1984.
-Previously, the team played at Stade Marcel Saupin.